jgyy/fcc-scrape/placeholder.md

 ---
-id: 5dbff2d07736e5ee7d23554b
+id: 5dbffd907736e5ee7d23554c
-title: Part 150
+title: Part 151
 challengeType: 0
-dashedName: part-150
+dashedName: part-151
 ---

 # --description--

-Add an `else` expression.
-Inside add "Wrong!
-You lose 10 health!" to the end of `text.innerText`.
-Also, subtract 10 from `health` and update `healthText.innerText`.
+At the end of the `else` statement, check if `health` is less than or equal to zero.
+If so, call the `lose()` function.

 # --hints--